aweich/esloco/README.md

 ## Citation & Contribution

 If you like this tool, please consider giving it a star.
 If you are using this tool for your research, please cite our upcoming publication.
+If you encounter a bug or have a feature suggestion, feel free to open an issue.